uzelkerem/Beyond_PCA/README.md

 ### Performing Elbow Method for the Selection of Principal Components

-### Performing UMAP and tSNE with a Grid Search
+### Performing t-SNE and UMAP with a Grid Search

 ### Visualizing the Results

-UMAP and tSNE without PCA Initialization
+t-SNE and UMAP without PCA Initialization
 ------------------------

 Citation